Couch to 5K week 5

 New to running?
 Then the One You #Couchto5k app could be for you!

 Designed for beginners, the fun and motivating app gradually builds you up to running 5K in just 9 weeks.
-Find out more about the app and the Hanworth Park running classes on our Couch to 5K page.
+Find out more about the app and the Hanworth Park running classes on our Couch to 5K page or check out the NHS Couch to 5K page.